joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/setting-size-scale-and-orientation.md

     	mySprite.scaleY = .75;
     }

-In addition, a page’s margin settings can be determined by comparing the page and paper dimensions, as the following example illustrates:
+In addition, a page's margin settings can be determined by comparing the page and paper dimensions, as the following example illustrates:

     margin_height = (myPrintJob.paperHeight - myPrintJob.pageHeight) / 2;